Boma National Park: White-eared kob

 The most prominent species of the Boma National Park is the white-eared kob (Kobus kob leucotis) antelope.
-A UNEP study reports that the white-eared kob is found mostly to the east of Nile River in South Sudan within the clay plains and wetlands; though occurring in substantial numbers in the Boma National Park, it is reported to be found more outside the protected area.
+A UNEP study reports that the white-eared kob is found mostly to the east of Nile River in South Sudan within the clay plains and wetlands; though occurring in substantial numbers in Boma National Park, it is reported to be found more outside the protected area.
 Its migration route and population during the summer and monsoon seasons have been recorded.
 Its migration route over the dry and wet seasons, which is dictated by the variation in rainfall and flooding from year to year, extends over 1600 km; it encompasses different ecoregions in various tribal belts, and exposes the species to hunting threats.
 In comparison to the wet season count of 680,716 in 1980 (849,365 in dry season), the UNEP survey of 2001 reported only 176,120 during the wet season (although the two studies are not directly comparable).

+Conservation

-The wildlife in this park has provided bush meat, which is not only a dominant food need for many people of Southern Sudan, but also an avenue of illegal trading supported by wildlife hunting that has caused biodiversity damage.
+The wildlife in this park has provided bush meat, which is not only a dominant food need for many people of South Sudan, but also an avenue of illegal trading supported by wildlife hunting that has caused biodiversity damage.
 The park accounts for the greatest concentration of wildlife in the country, particularly of mammals.